How to Diversify a Marketing Strategy Away from Facebook Ads

 6: Kick it all off.
 You've established your platforms; now start using them.
 You've developed your channels; now start promoting them.
 Build a content production pipeline to create blog posts on a weekly basis.
 Make daily social media posts.
 Engage with your audience.
 Monitor your metrics and figure out roadblocks and means to optimize them.

-Adding a New Blog Post
+Adding A New Blog Post

 I'm being brief here because, honestly, this is an entire industry.
 I can't sum up all of the tactics and techniques you'll use in a few paragraphs, because entire blogs and entire businesses are built around fractions of them.
 Luckily, you have plenty of resources, both on the rest of my blog and throughout the internet.